airbnb/chronon/docs/Integration Guide.md

   - KVStore - for storing and serving features in low latency.
 This can be any kv store that can support point write, point lookup, scan and bulk write.
   - StreamDecoder - for reading bytes from kafka and converting them into a Chronon Event or a Chronon Mutation.
 If you have a convention between how you convert data in kafka into data in warehouse, you would need to follow that same convention to decode as well.

-- Airflow - for scheduling spark pipelines that backfill training.
+- Airflow - for scheduling spark pipelines that periodically checks and triggers missing tasks, join backfills, group by uploads, meta data uploads, etc.

 ### Repository Setup